Quality Assurance & Evaluation

 - Challenge and Learning Events: When relevant, findings from Section 11 audit, multiagency audits and datasets are followed up with multiagency challenge and learning events to explore the issues in more detail, seek further assurance and share learning

-The SSCB Quality Assurance process follows the Safer Surrey Approach and evaluates services by exploring:
+The SSCB Quality Assurance process follows the Signs of Safety Approach and evaluates services by exploring:

 - What’s working well?